 To suggest a link, please e-mail EAA Editor, Lucien Ellington, at Lucien-Ellington@utc.edu.

-Publisher of "Education About Asia" and "Key Issues in Asian Studies" booklets, The Association for Asian Studies (AAS)—the largest society of its kind, with approximately 7,000 members worldwide—is a scholarly, non-political, non-profit professional association open to all persons interested in Asia.
+Publisher of "Education About Asia" and the "KEY ISSUES IN ASIAN STUDIES" book series, the Association for Asian Studies (AAS)—the largest society of its kind, with approximately 7,000 members worldwide—is a scholarly, non-political, non-profit professional association open to all persons interested in Asia.

 "About Japan: A Teacher's Resource" is an interactive web site devoted to discussion and the creation and dissemination of practical, sophisticated resources for the K–12 classroom.
 Materials are created in a collaborative process between K–12 teachers and Japan Studies specialists, and incorporate feedback from members of the About Japan community.
 The site features lesson plans, essays, visual resources, and numerous opportunities for discussion and participation.